All Episodes

 But there's got to be some relationship to what services cost and the patient's ability to pay.

-But it's uh it's a it's a slow phase in.
+But it's a slow phase-in.

-One of the arguments, even among people who are for the Ryan plan, is that it takes 10 to 15 years to fully implement.
+One of the arguments, even among people who are for the Ryan Plan, is that it takes 10 to 15 years to fully implement.

 If we don't do anything, it's finished.